alifara asked: What is the difference between XNTJ and XSFP ? are ISFPs capable of being cold, highly-critical, and impulsive ?

 Upper Te is quite blunt – but typically, it’s blunt with the aim of being efficient. xNTJs are going to be much more task-oriented and organised than xSFPs.
 End of story.

-My xSFP brother and I both have the same 24 hours in our Saturdays.
-He spends it gaming until Dad’s computer skills lock him out of the x-box, trying to shoot the bunnies in the yard and complaining to my mom about how bored he is.
-Meanwhile, I’ve worked for 8 hrs, come home and worked online (I have an editing job) for 3 hrs and then writing until I look at the clock and it’s three AM.
+My xSFP sibling and I both have the same 24 hours in our Saturdays.
+He spends it gaming, shooting animals in the yard, and complaining about how bored he is.
+Meanwhile, I’ve worked for 8 hrs in person, come home and worked online (I have an editing job) for 3 hrs and then written until I look at the clock and it’s three AM.
 Then, I have to get up at 7 the next morning.

 Let’s just say upper Te users are not uncommonly workaholics.